 Jourdan Dunn is i-D royalty.
-With seven standout covers to her name, she’s forging a career that rivals i-D legends Kate and Naomi.
+With eight standout covers to her name, and now Model of the Year at the British Fashion Awards.

 When i-D first met Jourdan Dunn in 2007, she was a 17-year-old school girl who got homesick whenever she travelled, would rather stay in her New York hotel room than explore the city, and dine in Nando's over anywhere else.
 Fast-forward six years and it's a very different story.
 Mum to three-year-old Riley, Jourdan is loving and living it up in NYC (she confesses she even prefers it to London) and loves dining out on sushi above all else ("If you asked me that question when I did my first i-D interview, I would have been like, "Eurgh, raw fish.
 Are you crazy?!").

 When's she's not busy stealing the limelight on the world's catwalks, or wowing in glossy advertising campaigns, you can find her dancing on the streets with Queen B in Beyoncé's XO video, hosting her own online cookery program, Well Dunn, and painting the town red with besties Cara and Karlie.
 In the words of Aliyah, she's more than a woman she's an inspiration to girls and women everywhere.
 We caught up with the Greenford girl to chat NY life and more.

 i-D is like family.
 I had my first cover line tattooed on my arm, "You owe it to yourself.
 Set the world on fire."
 It's a nice reminder of how far I've come and motivation to carry on.

 You've done seven covers for i-D now, which puts you hot on the heels of Kate and Naomi.